 What is there to do in the residence halls and on-campus?
 Back to top

 The simple answer: plenty!
 Community Assistants (CAs) and the Hall Cooperative in each residence hall are required to host a number of events and programs for residential students per semester.
 Most of these programs occur right in the common area of each residence hall.
 These programs are based on the needs and desires of each student community, and can be as diverse as the residents in the hall.
 Past programs have included: ice cream socials, movie nights, faculty- and staff-led discussions and activities, study nights, and themed programs to celebrate holidays and special events, just to name a few!

 The Center for Student Involvement (CSI) also hosts events and programs throughout campus and in their performance venue, the Landing.
 There is usually something happening on campus 7 nights per week, whether hosted by the Landing, student clubs and organizations, or residence hall staff.
-Click here to see the campus events calendar (currently visible only to myCampus users).

 The greater Farmington area also offers a lot of diverse services and activities to UMF students.
 Downtown Farmington boasts a number of vibrant shops, restaurants, and other establishments that cater to the UMF community.
 Whether you are up for a bowl of gelato, dinner and a movie, or a quality second-hand book, the local businesses in Farmington can deliver (and very affordably, we might add).